stoneyrh/gSOAP/gsoap/samples/wcf/Basic/Http/README.txt

 say it is 10.0.1.5 over wifi.

-Add a Main() to self-host by adding a Program class in the WCF sample
+Add a Program class with Main() to the WCF sample to self host a service:

   C:\WF_WCF_Samples\WCF\Basic\Binding\Basic\Http\CS\service

+with the following Program class put in the namespace:

 using System;
 using System.ServiceModel;